 - 2.00 mile(s) from Glenwood Mall, The city's only indoor shopping area including Ross, JcPenny, Payless, Tractor Supply to name a few.

 - Indoor pool

 - 0.10 mile(s) from Whitewater River Rafting, Colorado River Rafting offered by numerous rafting companies

 - 0.50 mile(s) from Glenwood Canyon biketrail, 16 miles to Bair Ranch: local bike rental companies

 - 2.00 mile(s) from Fishing, Frying Pan and Roaring Fork River

 - 3.00 mile(s) from Hunting, Colorado hunting license required

 BEST WESTERN Antlers

-Enjoy your stay with us even more by checking out some of the most popular area points of interest and local area events happening in or near Glenwood Springs.
+Enjoy your stay with us even more by checking out some of the most popular area points of interest in or near Glenwood Springs.
 Chase the links to explore the local region even more.

 Alberta | British Columbia | Manitoba | New Brunswick | Nova Scotia | Ontario | Prince Edward Island | Quebec | Saskatchewan | Yukon | Caribbean